c-def/powershell/README.md

-These are PowerShell scripts to convert .xls files to .xlsx and .doc to .docx files.
+These are PowerShell scripts to convert .xls files to .xlsx and .doc files to .docx.
 After each .xls or .doc file is converted, the origical copy is moved into a new subfolder named "old" within the directory where the file was found.
 An output file will be written to the specified path.

 PowerShell 7 is required to use the -Parallel flag with ForEach-Object.